ryjen/ryjen.github.io/content/post/ego-evolution.md

 ---
-title: Ego Fading, Direction of Evolution
+title: Myths Fading, Direction of Evolution
 description: a look at the current state of humanity
 date: 2020-07-07
 tags: [consciousness, ego, evolution, spirituality, philosophy]